HamishGBrown/Square_beam_montaging/README.md

 Code for setting up, executing (in SerialEM) and pre-processing cryo-TEM montages with square and rectangular beams.
+Draws substantial inspiration from https://github.com/apeck12/montage

 # Install